 - The Chi Omega Greek Theatre, a gift from the national sorority to celebrate its founding at the U of A, was inspired by the design of the open-air amphitheaters of classical Greece.
 It has served as a gathering place for pep rallies, commencements, weddings, concerts and the occasional screening of The Rocky Horror Picture Show.

 - The 1926 Plan, though neglected during the latter 20th century, is once again used as a reference by campus planners, who try to create quads and fill in spaces in accord with the spirit of that plan.

 - The core section of campus is a recognized historic district and many of the buildings are on the National Register of Historic Places.

-- The Old Main Lawn — were students play touch football, throw Frisbees and occasionally get in a game of cricket — was initially used for growing oats too.
+- The Old Main Lawn — where students play touch football, throw Frisbees and occasionally get in a game of cricket — was initially used for growing oats, too.

 Academic and Scholarly Growth

 Although the university established a medical college at Little Rock during the late 19th century, its real growth in academic programs on the Fayetteville campus didn't occur until the early 20th century.